Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Related Work

-Bayer \etal~monitor the software behavior through API call hooking and breakpoints using a modified version of QEMU~\cite{bayer2006ttanalyze}.
-This approach was used to build Anubis \cite{anubis}, which leverages sandboxing techniques to analyze malware (\eg, through system calls invoked).
-These system calls are then used to clusterize malware based on behavior similarity~\cite{bayer2009scalable}.
-Kirat \etal~introduce BareBox, a dynamic analysis system based on hooking system calls directly from SSDT~\cite{kirat2011barebox}.
-Barebox is able to run in a bare metal system, i.e., outside a virtual machine or emulator, thus potentially obtaining behavioral traces from malware equipped with anti-analysis techniques. \spectrum also uses system call hooking techniques to monitor software behavior, and has a testbed to run malware in a large scale automatically.
-Anubis works best for advanced malware analyzers who can read the detailed execution report while \spectrum delivers on-thy-fly detection result to end users. \spectrum improves the experiment of Anubis by running longer time (10 minutes) and using cutting-edge DL models to help on the detection.
+Wressnegger et al.~\cite{wressnegger2016comprehensive} proposed Gordon for detecting Flash-based malware.
+Gordon considered execution behavior from benign and malicious Flash applications and generated \textit{n-grams} for an SVM model.
+Bayer et al.~used a modified version of QEMU to monitor API calls and breakpoints~\cite{bayer2006ttanalyze}.
+This approach was later used to build Anubis~\cite{anubis}.
+Anubis is better suited for offline malware analysis (by providing a detailed execution report). \spectrum, on the other hand, focuses on real-time detection and monitors a more diverse set of system calls.
+Kirat et al.~introduced BareBox, which hooked system calls directly from SSDT~\cite{kirat2011barebox}.
+Barebox runs in bare metal, and can potentially obtain behavioral traces from malware equipped with anti-analysis techniques.
+Barebox aims in live system restoring and analyzed on only 42 malware samples. \spectrum also uses system call hooking to monitor software behavior, but is larger scale and uses a testbed to run malware automatically.
+Anubis \cite{anubis} works best for offline malware analyzers by providing a detailed execution report while \spectrum delivers on-thy-fly detection results to end users. \spectrum improves the experiment of Anubis by monitoring more kinds of system calls, running a longer time for each experiment, and using cutting-edge DL models to help with the detection.